 “In your application, you stated that you did not intend to park in a permit zone, but you did not pay attention because you were running late to an important university class.
 Running late to a class and failing to observe the signs is not an exceptional circumstance that excuses you for parking in a permit zone without a permit.”

-• Providing reasons for decisions when an official warning is issued to explain the offence.
+• Provide reasons for decisions when an official warning is issued to explain the offence.

 Example 2: Reasons provided when an official warning was issued